Hatt2121/lightsoutplus/README.md

 ## Todo
 1. Make it work... like actually
     1. ~~Find a way to see the string as a string of unicode characters, not just strings of bits.~~
-    2. Find a way to randomize the board (could be as simple as chosing a random number).
+    2. ~~Find a way to randomize the board (could be as simple as chosing a random number).~~ {haven't tested the randomization with boards yet, but got enough of the basics}.
     3. Figure out how I want the player to interact with the game through a CLI.
     4. Figure out how I want the player to interact with the game through a GUI (optional).
     5. Implement turn counts and add difficulty.
 (Difficulty comes with limiting the player... wait... does it?)